Victoria Theatre, San Francisco

-Victoria Theatre is a 480-seat theater in San Francisco's Mission District, which presents locally produced original plays, live concerts, film festivals, musicals, performances by international performing companies and other kinds of events.
-The theater is located at 2961 16th Street (at Capp Street) in San Francisco, California.
-It is not connected to the Red Vic, a now-closed repertory movie theater in the Haight.
+Victoria Theatre is a 480-seat theater in San Francisco's Mission District.
+The theater is located at 2961-16th Street (at Capp Street) in San Francisco, California and presents plays, live concerts, film festivals, musicals, and performances.
+It is a San Francisco Designated Landmark (no. 215), since 1996.

 History

 The Victoria Theatre was originally built in 1908 as Brown's Opera House, showing vaudeville and motion pictures, and was owned by ancestors of the California politicians Pat Brown and Jerry Brown.
 In the 1940s and 1950s, the theater was named El Teatro Victoria and showed Spanish language movies.
 From 1963 to 1978, the theater was a burlesque house called the New Follies Burlesk.
 After renovation in 1978 and reopening in March 1979, it was renamed the Victoria Theatre, and is the oldest operational theatre in San Francisco.

 In 1984, Whoopi Goldberg "first came to national prominence with her one-woman show" in which she portrayed Mabley, Moms, first performed in Berkeley, California, and then at the Victoria Theatre.
 The Oakland Museum of California preserves a poster advertising the show.